Aluminum Refineries

 Additionally, chlorine gas helps reduce the concentration of hydrogen and oxides in the melt by causing these impurities to float to the surface.
 RGI is a widely used process in aluminum cast houses due to its effectiveness in increasing metal purity and minimizing chlorine emissions.

 Chlorine gas plays a critical role in the degassing process of aluminum refining.
-Degassing aims to reduce hydrogen levels in the melt through floatation and is typically performed using chlorine gas mixed with nitrogen or argon.
+Degassing aims to reduce hydrogen levels in the melt through flotation and is typically performed using chlorine gas mixed with nitrogen or argon.
 Chlorine gas is crucial for achieving low hydrogen levels and initiating alkali metal removal.
 The degassing process faces challenges such as chlorine gas dependence and metal retention in the vessel between castings or alloy changes.
 However, the development of the Alcan compact degasser (ACD) addresses metal retention issues by performing the process in an enclosed system.
 Chlorine gas remains irreplaceable in degassing practices, but its use in aluminum-magnesium alloys can form magnesium chloride impurities, which require careful monitoring and control.

 Optimization of the Refining Process